+- I. Composition and Communication......6 credits required Required courses

+- A. Writing and Rhetoric I

+- B. One of the following; refer to the individual major for specific requirements:

+- 1. Writing and Rhetoric II

+- 2. Medical and Scientific Discourse and Research

+- 3. Communication

+- II.
+Mathematics ......3 credits required

+Requirement may be met by one of the following:

-- - A. Writing and Rhetoric I - B. One of the following; refer to the individual major for specific requirements: - 1.
-Writing and Rhetoric II - 2.
-Medical and Scientific Discourse and Research - 3.
-Communication - - A. Fundamentals of Mathematics (MATH 105), College Algebra (MATH 155), or College Algebra and Trigonometry (MATH 165) with a grade of C or above. - B. Transfer credit equivalent to MATH 105 or higher
+- A. Fundamentals of Mathematics (MATH 105), College Algebra (MATH 155), or College Algebra and Trigonometry (MATH 165) with a grade of C or above. - B. Transfer credit equivalent to MATH 105 or higher - III.
+Natural sciences......8 credits required